Whaling in Russia: Effects of illegal whaling

 The effects of Soviet whaling were felt differently by different whale stocks, though all southern ocean baleen whales were negatively affected by it.
-Blue, humpback and right whales were affected most: Antarctic blue whales in the southern ocean were reduced to about 350, or less than 0.15 percent of their original numbers, due to Soviet whaling; they are slowly recovering today.
-The effects of whaling on the more abundant pygmy blue whales is less known, but they are no doubt depleted and are recovering slowly.
+Blue, humpback, and right whales were affected the most: Antarctic blue whales in the southern ocean were reduced to about 350, or less than 0.15% of their original numbers, due to Soviet whaling; they are still recovering today.
+The effects of whaling on the more abundant pygmy blue whales is less known.
 Humpback whales from the New Zealand-Oceania stock were depleted to perhaps 150 whales due to illegal Soviet whaling; even today, they number only about 20% of their original numbers and are increasing slower than other humpback populations.
 Despite a mass illegal kill of over 1,300 southern right whales off the coast of Argentina in 1962, populations seem to be recovering well and today Argentina is home to the largest population of southern right whales in the world.
 North Pacific right whales, on the other hand, with populations reduced to the low hundreds in the west and about 30 in the east, are showing little, if any, recovery at all and illegal Soviet whaling may be the eventual demise of the eastern population, as it has little genetic diversity due to its minuscule size (though greater than the closely related North Atlantic right whale).
 The effect of Soviet whaling on fin, sei, Bryde's, and minke whales is less known, but there is no doubt that it contributed to the decline of all of these species and only minkes survived in large numbers due to their abundance.
 Sperm whales were heavily depressed in both the Southern Hemisphere and North Pacific due to Soviet whaling, being the mainstay of the industry everywhere, and populations are recovering very slowly; the effect of the killing of unusually large numbers of females in the North Pacific has yet to be fully understood.